January 10, 2026

 Applying for a personal loan will generally follow these steps:

 First, you'll need to decide what collateral you want to use to secure your loan.
-Different lenders accept different types of collateral—from cars and savings accounts to real estate and other valuables.
+Different lenders accept various types of collateral, ranging from cars and savings accounts to real estate and other valuable assets.

-Next, look for lenders that offer secured personal loans and see what types of collateral they'll accept.
+Next, look for lenders that offer secured personal loans and determine the types of collateral they accept.
 Compare interest rates, available loan amounts, fees, and other details.
 You can prequalify online with many lenders without affecting your credit score.

 Once you've found the right lender, submit your application for a secured personal loan.
-You'll need to provide information about your identity, employment, income, debts, and more.
+You'll need to provide information about your identity, employment, income, debts, and other relevant details.
 The lender will evaluate your application based on these key criteria:

 If your application gets approved, you'll receive a loan offer from the lender.
-Review the terms carefully, and if everything looks good, accept the loan to move forward.
+Review the terms carefully, and if everything appears satisfactory, accept the loan to proceed.

 Once you've accepted the loan, the lender will disburse your funds either by paper check or direct deposit to your bank account.
 The timeline depends on your lender and chosen disbursement method.

 "The application process for a secured personal loan will vary by loan type and lender.
 Secured personal loans require proof of the value and ownership history of the asset used as collateral for the loan.
 As part of the application process, the lender reviews your credit score and assesses the value of your collateral to decide if you qualify for the loan.
-Before submitting a full loan application, some lenders offer the option to prequalify, allowing you to check potential rates without affecting your credit," says Paul Ricci, CEO at online lender Best Egg.
+Before submitting a full loan application, some lenders offer the option to prequalify, allowing you to check potential rates without affecting your credit."

 Secured personal loans have their own distinct advantages and disadvantages: